 Let’s take a closer look at the foods to eat for gum disease.

 Ginger is considered a healing herb because it contains anti-inflammatory properties to build healthy tissue inside the mouth.
 Building strong and healthy tissue can halt gum disease in its tracks by slowing down harmful bacteria growth.
-The several ways that you can consume ginger are; ginger tea, crushed ginger in meals and hot ginger water.
+The several ways that you can consume ginger are through ginger tea, crushed ginger in meals and hot ginger water.

 Fatty Fish (Salmon and Sardines)